The Urban Guerillas: Funky Zoo

 Ken worked with new bass player Phil Paviour to write a children's musical around a song, The Funky Zoo, that Ken had written.
 Enlisting musicians from other bands that they had played with.
 Ken assembled a cast and put the Funky Zoo on in Bondi Pavilion Theatre in 1992.
 It was immediately recognised and booked for a week of shows at Tumbalong park, Darling Harbour, for the Festival of Sydney 1993.
-After 30 live shows the Funky Zoo song was nominated for the Australasian Performing Right Association Children's Song of the Year in 1993.
+After 30 live shows, the "Funky Zoo" song was nominated for the APRA Award for Children's Composition of the Year in 1993 (but lost to "Tigers Roaring in the Afternoon" by former Play School presenter Monica Trapaga).

 In 2008 the Funky Zoo returned to the stage in Sydney, this time, using professional actors.
 The show was relaunched at Bondi Pavilion, where it began, followed by a week of shows at the Newtown Neighbourhood Centre in Newtown, including an appearance at the Newtown Festival.
 During 2009 and 2010 the Funky Zoo spread its environmental message to sell out shows far and wide throughout Sydney suburbs and regional NSW.

 Recording and touring 1995–2002

 In 1995 with Just a Lifetime getting airplay, the band again played regularly around Sydney in various line-ups while releasing the Mad in Australia EP CD in 1997.
-In 1998 the Urban Guerillas performed on the docks for the maritime workers who were striking to save their jobs in the 1998_Australian_waterfront_dispute.
+In 1998 the Urban Guerillas performed on the docks for the maritime workers who were striking to save their jobs in the 1998 Australian waterfront dispute.
 The band released two CD albums Carols by Blowtorch and Cloud Above my Head in 1999.

 In 2001 the Urban Guerillas released their Big Brother single and began touring interstate again.
 Through 2002 the band extensively toured the outback including regional Northern Territory and South Australia, twice touring the remote outback and desert townships of central Australia including Alice Springs.